jhachenbergerSIT/letstrusttpmkernel/README.md

     docker build --build-arg KERNEL_BRANCH=rpi-4.16.y -t rpi_tpm_kernel_builder_rpi-4.16.y .

 will build a Kernel with version 4.16.
 Any branch from [Raspberry Pi's Linux Kernel repository](https://github.com/raspberrypi/linux/branches) can theoretically be used, but newer versions can introduce new dependencies which this Docker container doesn#t fullfil.

+# Switching Targeted Raspberry Pi

+It is possible to switch between "Pi 2, Pi 3, or Compute Module 3 (default)" and "Pi 1, Pi Zero, Pi Zero W, or Compute Module".
+To switch to a build for a Pi Zero, use:

+    docker build --build-arg KERNEL=kernel -t rpi_tpm_kernel_builder_rpi_0 .